How to Say "The duck drinks water, and then walks the path" in Korean | -아/어요 Grammar

 What does "The duck drinks water, and then walks the path" mean in Korean?

-The Korean sentence "오리가 먼저 물을 마시고, 그다음에 길을 걸어요." translates to "The duck drinks water, and then walks the path." in English. "오리가 먼저 물을 마시고, 그다음에 길을 걸어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "오리가 먼저 물을 마시고, 그다음에 길을 걸어요." translates to "The duck drinks water, and then walks the path." in English.
+At the A1-A2 level, "오리가 먼저 물을 마시고, 그다음에 길을 걸어요." is an excellent sentence to memorize.
+Every word serves a purpose, and the overall meaning — "the duck drinks water, and then walks the path" — comes through clearly.

 Pronunciation guide: origa meonjeo muleul masigo, geudaeume gileul geoleoyo.